-Without limiting any other audit rights of the State, the State has the right to review Contractor’s data privacy and information security program prior to the commencement of Services and from time to time during the term of this Contract.
-The State, at its own expense, is entitled to perform, or to have performed, an on-site audit of Contractor’s data privacy and information security program.
-If the State chooses to perform an on-site audit, Contractor will, make all such records, appropriate personnel and relevant materials available during normal business hours for inspection and audit by the State or an independent data security expert that is reasonably acceptable to Contractor, provided that the State: (i) gives Contractor at least five (5) Business Days prior notice of any such audit; (ii) undertakes such audit no more than once per calendar year, except for good cause shown; and (iii) conducts or causes to be conducted such audit in a manner designed to minimize disruption of Contractor’s normal business operations and that complies with the terms and conditions of all data confidentiality, ownership, privacy, security and restricted use provisions of the Contract.
-The State may, but is not obligated to, perform such security audits, which shall, at the State’s option and request, include penetration and security tests, of any and all Hosted Services and their housing facilities and operating environments.
+Without limiting any other audit rights of the State, the State has the right to review information regarding Contractor’s data privacy and information security program prior to the commencement of Services and, upon reasonable request, annually during the term of this Contract.
+The State, at its own expense, is entitled to perform, or to have performed, an assessment of Contractor’s data privacy and information security program, as applicable to Contractor’s provision of services.
+If the State chooses to perform an assessment, Contractor will, make relevant records, appropriate personnel and relevant materials available during normal business hours for review by the State or an independent data security expert that is reasonably acceptable to Contractor, provided that the State: (i) gives Contractor at least five (5) Business Days prior notice of any such assessment; (ii) undertakes such assessment no more than once per calendar year, except for good cause shown; and (iii) conducts or causes to be conducted such assessment in a manner designed to minimize disruption of Contractor’s normal business operations and that complies with the terms and conditions of all data confidentiality, ownership, privacy, security and restricted use provisions of the Contract.
+The State may, but is not obligated to, perform such security assessments.

-During the Term, Contractor will, when requested by the State, provide a copy of Contractor’s and Hosting Provider’s FedRAMP System Security Plan(s) or SOC 2 Type 2 report(s) to the State within two weeks of the State’s request.
-The System Security Plan and SSAE audit reports will be recognized as Contractor’s Confidential Information.
+During the Term, Contractor will, when reasonably requested by the State, provide a copy of Contractor’s SOC 2 Type 2 report(s), as applicable to Contractor’s provision of services, to the State within two weeks of the State’s request.
+The SSAE audit reports will be recognized as Contractor’s Confidential Information.

-8.4 With respect to State Data, Contractor must implement any required safeguards as identified by the State or by any audit of Contractor’s data privacy and information security program.
+8.4 With respect to State Data, Contractor must implement commercially reasonable safeguards.

-8.5 The State reserves the right, at its sole election, to immediately terminate this Contract or a Statement of Work without limitation and without liability if the State determines that Contractor fails or has failed to meet its obligations under this Section 8.
+8.5 The State reserves the right, at its sole election, to immediately terminate this Contract or a Statement of Work without limitation and without liability if the State determines that Contractor materially fails or has materially failed to meet its obligations under this Section 8.

 Application Scanning.
-During the Term, Contractor must, at its sole cost and expense, scan all Contractor provided applications, and must analyze, remediate and validate all vulnerabilities identified by the scans as required by the State Secure Web Application and other applicable PSPs.
+During the Term, Contractor must, at its sole cost and expense, scan all Contractor provided applications, and must analyze, remediate and validate all material vulnerabilities identified by the scans as required by the State Secure Web Application and other applicable PSPs.

 Contractor’s application scanning and remediation must include each of the following types of scans and activities: